jenni-gnz/anzg-metal-tool/text/page-1-intro.md

 The Metals Bioavailability Tool helps you estimate potential risks to freshwater aquatic environments posed by some dissolved metals after considering bioavailability.

-You should use the Metals Bioavailability Tool in the context of the guidance provided about [metal bioavailability, the Tiered Assessment Framework and the Metals Bioavailability Tool](https://mfenz.shinyapps.io/fish-ibi-calculator/) on the Australian & New Zealand Guidelines for Fresh & Marine Water Quality (ANZG) website.
+You should use the Metals Bioavailability Tool in the context of the guidance provided about <a href="https://www.waterquality.gov.au/anz-guidelines/guideline-values/default" target="_blank"> metal bioavailability, the Tiered Assessment Framework and the Metals Bioavailability Tool</a>
+on the Australian & New Zealand Guidelines for Fresh & Marine Water Quality (ANZG) website.

-You can use the Metals Bioavailability Tool at Tier 2 of the ANZG [Tiered Assessment Framework](https://mfenz.shinyapps.io/fish-ibi-calculator/) to help assess potential risks to your waterbody.
+You can use the Metals Bioavailability Tool at Tier 2 of the ANZG <a href="https://www.waterquality.gov.au/anz-guidelines/guideline-values/default" target="_blank"> Tiered Assessment Framework</a>
+to help assess potential risks to your waterbody.

 The Metals Bioavailability Tool can calculate:

-- **Bioavailability-adjusted guideline values** (BAGVs) - default guideline values adjusted for metal bioavailability.
+- **Bioavailability-adjusted guideline value** (BAGVs) - a default guideline value adjusted for metal bioavailability.
-- **Bioavailable metal concentrations** - concentrations of metals that are estimated to be bioavailable in samples or at a site.
+- **Bioavailable metal concentration** estimate - the concentration of a metal that is estimated to be bioavailable in the sample or at a site.
-- **Hazard quotients** - metal concentrations divided by the BAGVs.
+- **Hazard quotient** - is the metal concentration divided by the BAGV.

 for